OFO Code of Conduct

 - Respect the rules, property, and policies of event venues, and

-- Adhere to federal, provincial, and local laws during activities/events, including respecting private property.
+- Adhere to federal, provincial, and local laws during activities/events.

 All members have a role to play in ensuring that our organization is welcoming, inclusive and accessible to a wide audience.
 We encourage OFO members to engage with other participants at OFO events and respect the interests, rights, and skill levels of fellow birders.

 - Harassment or discrimination in any form (see definitions below),

 - Physical or verbal abuse, and

 - Personal attacks directed toward others